 Urea is a form of nitrogen that is made in the kidneys to excrete excess nitrogen, mostly from eating protein, which cannot be stored in the body.
 It is also manufactured on a large scale for use as a fertilizer, although there are some other uses in explosive making, medicine and even cleaning car exhaust gases.

 Almost all the urea manufactured is converted into urea-formaldehyde, which is the most common type of nitrogen fertilizer used in agriculture and gardening.

 Urea is very soluble in water, so if applied as a fertilizer by itself only a very small amount can be used and it will quickly be carried away in drainage.
 The urea cannot be used directly by plants but it is naturally converted into ammonia on contact with water in the soil.
 This then dissolves in the water and can be absorbed by plants for growth.
 Nitrogen is needed by plants to make protein and also to make chlorophyll, the green pigment in plants used to trap light and make sugars to grow.

-So scientists worked on ways to save the cost and labour of these frequent small applications.
+So scientists worked on ways to save the cost and labor of these frequent small applications.
 They developed two methods of slowing the release of urea.

 The first method adds a water-resistant coating to a granule of urea and is called controlled-release.
 Examples are Nutricote™ and Osmocote™.
 These forms have a resin or polymer coating to slow down the release.
 Release of nitrogen is mostly influenced by temperature and higher temperatures accelerate the release.
 This is usually a good thing, since during warm weather when plants are growing more will be released, but in cooler weather less will be released, matching the growth of the plants and preventing pollution of drainage water.
 These granules are often found in fertilizers that last a whole season and are great for pots and planters.
 Other plant nutrients are added to make a complete fertilizer.